 When patients are diagnosed with glioblastoma, it always means that the chances of survival are practically no. Different methods of treatment have been tested in clinical trials, but few of them have improved overall survival.

 At the moment, there is another approach to treatment.
 It includes the wearing device (Optune, Novocure Ltd) on the head.
-Field processing apparatus transmits the tumor.
+Processing apparatus transmits the tumor field.

 The new results of a study in which all patients with glioblastoma received standard chemotherapy, the patients who have used this device, lived longer by 5 months, than those who did not.